José Vicente Aguilar

-José Vicente Aguilar (born January 8, 1924), also called Sua Peen (Warm Mountain), is a Pueblo-American painter of San Ildefonso Pueblo and Picurís Pueblo heritage.
+José Vicente Aguilar (also known as Sua Peen (Warm Mountain; born January 8, 1924), is a Pueblo-American painter of San Ildefonso Pueblo and Picurís Pueblo heritage.
 He is known for his watercolor paintings.
-Aguilar has exhibited across the United States, particularly in the Southwest, and his work is in the permanent collection of institutions including the Gilcrease Museum.
+Aguilar's art has been exhibited across the United States, particularly in the Southwest; his work is in the permanent collection of institutions including the Gilcrease Museum.

 Early life

 Aguilar was born in San Ildefonso, New Mexico to José Angela Aguilar (San Ildefonso tribe) and Rosalie Simbola (Picurís tribe).
 Both of his parents were artists known for their black-on-black pottery, and a number of his siblings also became active in the arts, including his younger brother Alfred Aguilar.

 As a child, Aguilar attended a number of schools across the country, including the San Ildefonso Pueblo Day School in New Mexico and the Montezuma Boys' School in Los Altos, California.
 From 1935 to 1940, he was a student at the Santa Fe Indian School, where he studied under Dorothy Dunn.
 He then attended Monson High School in Monson, Massachusetts, followed by Hollywood High School in Hollywood, California.